Hundreds of millions of Africans know and love Christ, yet few biblical resources are available from their perspectives.

 The Africa Study Bible combines the clear, accurate text of modern translations—beginning in English with the New Living Translation—with 2600 study tools and notes written by 350 contributors from 50 countries.
 This resource reflects uniquely African insights and experiences.

-Check out some sample pages!
+Check out sample pages:

 Learn how you can bless a pastor in Africa with an Africa Study Bible.